Measuring Success: Key Metrics for Evaluating Multi-Modal Content Effectiveness

 Visual breakdown: diagram

-Start with access and clean baseline data: without the right permissions and the last 3 months of comparable metrics, automated content workflows and performance testing will stall.
+Begin with access and clean baseline data.
+Without the right permissions and the last 3 months of comparable metrics, automated content workflows and performance testing will come to a halt.
 Prepare tool access, basic analytics skills, and a minimal dataset so automation and editorial decisions operate on reliable inputs.

 Practical checklist (what to gather before you start):